TemugeB/bodypose3d/README.md

 ```
 Make sure the corresponding camera parameters are also updated for your cameras.

 The 3D coordinate in each video frame is recorded in ```frame_p3ds``` parameter.
 Use this for real time application.
-The keypoints are indexed as below.
+The keypoints are indexed as below image.
+More keypoints can be added by including their ids at the top of the file.
 If keypoints are not found, then the keypoints are recorded as (-1, -1, -1). **Warning**: The code also saves keypoints for all previous frames.
 If you run the code for long periods, then you will run out of memory.
 To fix this, remove append calls to: ```kpts_3d, kpts_cam0. kpts_cam1```.
 When you press the ESC key, body keypoints detection will stop and three files will be saved to disk.
 These contain recorded 2D and 3D coordinates.

 ![output](media/keypoints_ids.png "keypoint_ids")